Would the Real Tzolkin Calendar Please Stand Up

 That nobody has bothered to empirically verify the Tzolkin sequence they follow means that they don’t truly understand what they are working with.

-Most calendrical followers have assumed that they are following the correct Tzolkin because it’s claimed to be the “traditional one”, and they have relied on questionable colonial era records to piece together the missing links.
+Most calendrical followers have assumed that they are following the correct Tzolkin because it’s claimed to be the “traditional or true count”, and they have relied on questionable colonial era records to piece together the missing links.
 This is a very sketchy procedure because it was the goal of the colonialists to confuse and destroy the heart, mind, and cultural backbone of the Mesoamerican cultures they were enslaving.

 Researchers are also relying on archeological evidence in which our ability to accurately interpret is at best an approximation.
 Approximations do not offer the precision demanded by calendrics.